-Role of the Planning Commission
+Role of the City Council

-The Project applications include a General Plan amendment and rezoning, as further described in the staff report for the next agenda item.
-Under State law and the City's zoning code, the Planning Commission reviews both applications and makes a recommendation to the City Council for approval, conditional approval, or denial of the proposal as submitted or in modified form.
+The City prepared an EIR for Project applications that include a General Plan amendment and rezoning, as further described in the staff report for the next agenda item.
+The City Council is responsible for approval, conditional approval, or denial of the General Plan and zoning applications as submitted or in modified form, and with consideration of recommendations made by the Planning Commission.

-Where the Planning Commission is the recommending body on land use applications, its CEQA role is to review and consider the EIR prior to making the recommendation (CEQA Guidelines section 15025(d)).
-The City's practice is for the Planning Commission's review and consideration to be in the form of a recommendation to the City Council on certification of the EIR.
-More specifically, certification of an EIR is a finding that the EIR was completed in compliance with CEQA, was considered prior to taking action on the project, and reflects the City's independent judgment and analysis (CEQA Guidelines section 15090).
+Prior to acting on the applications, the City Council must consider certification of the EIR.
+On June 18, 2015, the Planning Commission recommended certification of the EIR.
+Certification of an EIR is a finding that the EIR was completed in compliance with CEQA, was considered prior to taking action on the project, and reflects the City's independent judgment and analysis (CEQA Guidelines section 15090).